Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Make sure the canned crushed pineapples are in 100% juice and not syrup.

-Recipe for Pineapple Bread Substitutions and Additions
+Recipe For Pineapple Bread Substitutions And Additions

-PINEAPPLE: You can substitute fresh or thawed frozen pineapple for the canned pineapple.
 Be sure to strain either the fresh or the thawed pineapple before adding to the batter.

-How to make Pineapple Bread
+How To Make Pineapple Bread

-STEP ONE: Preheat the oven to 350°F. Generously spray an 8½ x 4½-inch loaf pan with baking spray (Baker’s Joy or a generic version).
+STEP ONE: Preheat the oven to 350°F. Generously spray an 8½ x 4½-inch loaf pan with baking spray.

 OUR RECIPE DEVELOPER SAYS